JoinColony/colonyNetwork/docs/_Interface_IColonyNetwork.md

 ### `addColonyVersion`

 Adds a new Colony contract version and the address of associated `_resolver` contract.
-Secured function to authorised members Allowed to be called by the Meta Colony only
+Secured function to authorised members.
+Allowed to be called by the Meta Colony only.

 **Parameters**